 Students using tablets in the classroom.
 Source: Voranai Vanijaka and Lamphai Intathep, "Tablet Tryout at Rachawinit School," bangkokpost.com, Mar.
 12, 2012

 99,000 K-12 schools spend $17 billion annually on instructional materials and technology.
 Many districts, schools, and states have begun transitioning their instructional materials from paper textbooks to digital learning environments, according to the "Digital Textbook Playbook."
 Florida has mandated that all K-12 instructional materials are required to be provided in electronic format by 2015-2016.
 California launched a free digital textbooks initiative in 2009, and West Virginia replaced social studies print textbook purchases with digital textbooks.
 Georgia state law requires that electronic copies of K-12 textbooks be made available for use by students, and the San Diego Unified School district has distributed 78,000 digital textbooks to teachers and students since 2011 and purchased 26,000 iPads for district use in June 2012.
-In June 2013, the Los Angeles Unified School District (the second-largest school district in the country) approved a $1 billion plan to purchase 655,000 iPads for all the K-12 students in the district.
+In June 2013, the Los Angeles Unified School District (LAUSD; the second-largest school district in the country) approved an estimated $1 billion plan to purchase 640,000 iPads with Pearson curricula for all of the K-12 students in the district.
+The school district spent $61 million to purchase 47,000 iPads before the contract was suspended on Aug.
+26, 2014 due to allegations of impropriety in the bidding process.
+LAUSD plans to re-bid the tablets project.